AppleJuiceNerd/CHIP-8/README.md

 ## Roadmap

 Currently the emulator can't run *all* ROMs yet, but once the core emulator is finished, I have some plans relating to the finished product of this application as a whole.
-These items are in not necessarily chronologically ordered.
+These items are not necessarily chronologically ordered.

 - [ ] Pass all [emulator tests](https://github.com/Timendus/chip8-test-suite) (Just CHIP-8)
 - [ ] SUPER-CHIP Support